dukuiran/dukuiran.github.io/archive.md

 permalink: /posts/
 title: "数据科学/Data Science"
 crawlertitle: "All articles"
-summary: "data science"
+summary: "A Journy of Data Science"
-active: archive
+active: data Science
 ---

 {% for tag in site.tags %}